BlogHow to manage Notion version control in 2026

 Best practices for Notion version control

 Rely on Notion page history and strict permissions internally; use change policies for critical docs.
-For external sharing, export to PDF and deliver via Papermark to add audit trails, watermarks, and granular access controls.
+For external sharing, use Papermark's Notion integration to share pages directly and add audit trails, watermarks, and granular access controls.
 Keep one source of truth, lock major versions, and archive old copies to reduce noise.

 Key takeaways